 Multify is not just about translations.
 For a Tilda website to function as a full-fledged multilingual project, you also need to take care of the technical side: SEO, structure, counters, redirects.
 This is where Multify unleashes its full potential.

-🗺️ robots.txt for each language
+🗺️ robots.txt for Each Language

 User-Agent: Yandex